Nexmo/station/app/views/contribute/guides/write-the-docs.md

 * Use numbered lists for ordered sequences (procedures, tasks and so on).

 ## Codeblocks

+When inserting codeblocks for example code in the text:

 * Specify the coding language where possible.
 * Break the text before a codeblock with a colon, not a period (which is a hard stop in the mind of the reader, rather than a continuation).